Print Think 2018 Italy:

 On Sunday, October 22 there were Emerging Scholar and Graduate Student presentations including: The Print in Translation: Intersections with Popular and Material Culture (Shira Brisman, moderator) with Quintana Heathman, University of Pennsylvania, Julia Lillie, Bard Graduate Center, Grayson Van Beuren, Virginia Tech and Allison Rudnick, Graduate Center, City University of New York.
-Panel 2 – The Artist’s View (Phyllis McGibbon, moderator) included: Evgenia Kim, MFA, University of the Arts, Kate Wilson, MFA, Tyler School of Art, Maggie Flanigan, MFA, Tyler School of Art, Elizabeth Rose, MFA, Tyler School of Art and Toan Vuong, MFA, Tyler School of Art.
+Panel 2 – The Artist’s View (Phyllis McGibbon, moderator) included: Evgenia Kim, MFA, University of the Arts, Kate Wilson, MFA, Tyler School of Art and Architecture, Maggie Flanigan, MFA, Tyler School of Art and Architecture, Elizabeth Rose, MFA, Tyler School of Art and Architecture and Toan Vuong, MFA, Tyler School of Art and Architecture.
 Panel 3 - Print as Process: Surface Topography and the Artist’s Hand, (Madeleine Viljoen, moderator), Ruth Ezra, Harvard University, Maureen Warren, Curator of European and American Art before 1850, Krannert Art Museum, University of Illinois at Urbana Champaign, Sarah Mirseyedi, Harvard University, and Kathryn Kremnitzer, Columbia University.

 Imin Yeh.
 Double Happiness Oranges, 2013.
 Woodblock print, carved, toxin free Medium Density Fiberboard.
 Image courtesy of the artist.